 If you identified with the Intel® VTune™ Amplifier that your application is GPU-bound and your application uses OpenCL™ software technology, you may enable the Trace OpenCL and Intel Media SDK programs (Intel Graphics Driver only) configuration option for your custom analysis to identify how effectively your application uses OpenCL kernels.
-By default, this option is enabled for the GPU Compute/Media Hotspots analysis.
+By default, this option is enabled for the GPU Compute/Media Hotspots and GPU In-kernel profiling analyses.
 To explore the performance of your OpenCL application, use the GPU Compute/Media Hotspots viewpoint.

 Follow these steps to explore the data provided by the VTune Amplifier for OpenCL application analysis:

 Analyze GPU usage.